FreeRangeLobster/Fishtank/README.md

 * Go Live in Pi hooked to the fishtank and weaved

 ## In Process
-* Implement state indicators, formating colors and text
+* formating colors and text
 * Tide up code and document macros
 * Test waved with the live system.